-Pat Hoffman is the author of four books, including AIDS and the Sleeping Church (Eerdmans 1995) and Ministry of the Dispossessed: Learning from the Farm Worker Movement (Wallace Press, 1987), and numerous articles for the religious press, especially on the farm worker movement in the '70's and '80's and later on HIV/AIDS ministry.
+Pat Hoffman is the author of five books, including Summoned and Shaped (Wipf and Stock 2018), AIDS and the Sleeping Church (Eerdmans 1995) and Ministry of the Dispossessed: Learning from the Farm Worker Movement (Wallace Press, 1987), and numerous articles for the religious press, especially on the farm worker movement in the '70's and '80's and later on HIV/AIDS ministry.

 As soon as Pat finished her training, she was hired as the first Chaplain for AIDS Care, a secular social service agency serving Ventura County.
 She also served three years as Chaplain at the Immunology Clinic at Ventura County Medical Center.
 She feels deeply grateful to the gay community for their reception of her as a straight woman from the religious community to work with what was then a largely gay population.